nathaniel-lyman/digital-closet/README.md

 ## Setup
 1. Clone the repository.
 2. Open `digital-closet.xcodeproj` in Xcode.
-3. Provide your own API key in `digital-closet/Secrets.xcconfig` by replacing `YOUR_REMBG_API_KEY`.
+3. Provide your API keys using environment variables `OPENAI_KEY` and `REMBG_KEY`, or add them in `digital-closet/Secrets.xcconfig` by replacing the placeholders.
 4. Build and run on a simulator or device running iOS 18.5 or later.

 ## Development
 User-specific Xcode data and build artifacts are ignored using `.gitignore`.
-The project uses SwiftUI and Core Data only; there are currently no automated tests.
+The project uses SwiftUI and Core Data only.
+Basic unit tests are included in `digital-closetTests`.